Saltar al contenido principal

 A claw clip can provide a sleek upgrade to a standard ponytail, explains Halpin.
 It's ideal for all hair types and especially useful for long- and medium-length hair (and Halpin notes this style works well for fine strands, helping to give the ponytail a more voluminous appearance).

-Step one: Finger-rake or brush the hair back into a ponytail (aim for around the ear level, suggests Halpin).
+1. Finger-rake or brush the hair back into a ponytail (aim for around the ear level, suggests Halpin).
 For extra sturdiness, secure the ponytail with an elastic hair tie.
-And if flyaways are undesired, slick hair back with pomade or hairspray.
+If there are flyaways, slick hair back with pomade or hairspray.

-Step two: Flip up the base of the ponytail and add your claw clip right above the hair tie.
+2. Flip up the base of the ponytail and add a claw clip right above the hair tie.

 The bun plus claw clip